nu-tech-ethics/summer2024/pages/syllabus.md

 title: Syllabus
 type: page
 permalink: /syllabus/
-course: "CS 396/496 | LS 351: Computing, Ethics, and Society"
+course: "CS 396 Computing, Ethics, and Society"
 professor: Victoria C. Chávez (Prof V/they/she)
-pms: Rina (she/her) and Danny (he/him)
+pms: Danny (he/him)
-ta: Alexis (they/them)
-class_time: Tuesdays and Thursdays, 9:30am - 10:50am
-class_location: Zoom (see Canvas for link)
-office_hours: Mondays 4-5pm & Tuesdays 4-5pm on class Zoom with PMs and by appointment with <a href="https://calendly.com/vcchavez/">Prof V</a> or <a href="https://calendly.com/alexispapak/">Alexis</a>
+office_hours: 'Wednesdays 4-5pm <a href="https://northwestern.zoom.us/j/93957923216">on Zoom</a> (note: you must be logged in using Northwestern’s SSO) or <a href="https://calendly.com/vcchavez/">by appointment</a>'
+class_time: None (this course is asynchronous)
 include_covid_statement: 1
 ---